besok/parsit/README.md

  - `or` - gives an alternative in a horizon of one token
  - `or_from` - gives a backtracking option
 ##### To combine
- - `then` - gives a basic combination with the next rule ommiting the current one
+ - `then` - gives a basic combination with a next rule omitting the current one
  - `then_zip` - combines a current result and a next one into a pair
- - `then_or_none` -combines a next one in an option with the current one or return a none otherwise
+ - `then_or_none` -combines a next one in an option with a current one or return a none otherwise

 ##### To collect
- - `take_left` - drops a right value from the pair
+ - `take_left` - drops a right value from a pair
- - `take_right` - drops a left value from the pair
+ - `take_right` - drops a left value from a pair
  - `merge` - merge a value into a list
  - `to_map` - transforms a list of pairs into a map